 Suiko, Imaone & Fate – 101 Bournemouth Road

 From Japan, Suiko, Imaone and Fate came over especially for the London Mural Festival.
 Their wall a the back of the Bussey Building in Peckham is an anamorphic piece.
 It means that you need to look at it from a certain spot for all the shapes to match up.
 Featuring two figures either side of a cosmic event, abstract items are either being sucked into a black hole or spewed out of it.

 A Crystal Palace fan, Mr Cenz was the perfect choice to paint a mural which literally overlooks the ground.
 Painted in his recognisable style it features a strong portrait of a woman combined with the eagle motto of Crystal Palace football club.

-There is certainly a tradition of muralism in central London though over recent years it’s been hard to find willing locations.
-Areas such as Camden and Soho are probably best known for street art.
+There is certainly a tradition of muralism in north London though over recent years it’s been hard to find willing locations.
 Camden especially has a strong scene and is number five on our best places to see street art in London list.
 One of the biggest name artists taking part this year is D*Face.
 Known for his pop art style he also operates the Stolen Space Gallery.
 His work is always popular and can be found at the House of Zippo, a short walk from Mornington Crescent.

 D*Face – Theatro Technis, 26 Crowndale Road

 One of the set piece murals for the event it’s been a while since D*Face has painted on this scale in London.
 His mural covers the side of the Theatro Technis an art space in the suburbs of Camden.